reshmabidikar/reshmabidikar.github.io/2020/07/python-dictionary.md

   - "python"
 ---

-In my [earlier](https://learnjava.co.in/python-tuples/) article, I had covered Python Tuples.
+In my[earlier](https://learnjava.co.in/python-tuples/) article, I had covered Python Tuples.
 In this article, I will be covering Python dictionary.

 ## What is a Python dictionary?